Muon $(g-2)$ and Thermal WIMP DM in ${\rm U(1)}_{L_\mu-L_\tau} $ Models: Constraints on the Models

-Dark photon searches at electron beam dump experiments provide constraints on our model parameter spaces.
-For example, BaBar searches for the process $e^+ e^- \to Z' \mu^+ \mu^-$ followed by $Z' \rightarrow \mu^+ \mu^-$ \cite{BaBar:2016sci}.
-BaBar bounds depend on the branching ratio of the $Z'$ decaying to DMs.
-In our paper, we consider light $Z'$ ($10-100$ MeV) and heavy heavy DM, and the $Z'$ decay into a pair of DM is kinematically forbidden in our case.
-We take $2\sigma$ exclusion limit from the BaBar bounds, as shown in Fig.~1.
+Dark photon searches at electron beam dump experiments impose constraints on our model's parameter space.
+For instance, BaBar conducted searches for the process $e^+ e^- \to Z' \mu^+ \mu^-$ followed by $Z' \rightarrow \mu^+ \mu^-$ \cite{BaBar:2016sci}.
+While the BaBar bounds depend on the branching ratio of $Z'$ decaying to DM particles, for our mass range of interest, $M_{Z'} \approx 10-100$ MeV, this channel is kinematically forbidden.
+We use the $2\sigma$ exclusion limit from the BaBar bounds, as depicted in Fig.~1.

-Measurements of the $Z\to 4\mu$ at the LHC also give stringent constraints on our models.
-LHC has measured $pp \to Z \to 4\mu$ channels.
-In the analysis, four muon events near an invariant mass near $Z$ boson mass are used.
-In $U(1)_{L_\mu - L_\tau}$ model, the produced $Z$ boson might decay to $Z'$ and a muon pair.
+The $Z\to 4\mu$ measurements at the LHC also provide stringent constraints on our models.
+The LHC has observed $pp \to Z \to 4\mu$ channels, where four muon events near an invariant mass close to the $Z$ boson mass are analyzed.
+In the context of the $U(1)_{L_\mu - L_\tau}$ model, the produced $Z$ boson might decay to $Z'$ and a muon pair.
 If $M_{Z'} > 2 M_\mu$, the produced $Z'$ subsequently decays to a pair of muons.
-Therefore, the events are sensitive to $pp \to Z \to 4\mu$ decay channel.
-We take $2\sigma$ exclusion limit from the CMS data \cite{CMS:2018yxg}.
+Therefore, these events are sensitive to the $pp \to Z \to 4\mu$ decay channel.
+We consider the $2\sigma$ exclusion limit from the CMS data \cite{CMS:2018yxg}.